nick27g/NG/README.md

 Recently, I obtained my BS in Cybersecurity and Information Assurance at Western Governors University.
 This program has taught me the technical and logical skills needed to pursue a career in Cybersecurity.
 My ultimate goal is to find an organization to work for long term that has a strong sense of community and plenty of growth opportunities.

 While my education and experience has taught me a variety of skills for the Cybersecurity industry, I still have a lot to learn.
 In 2025, my goals are to become proficient in Microsoft Azure, Amazon Web Services, and Splunk.
-I am also studying to obtain my CCSP certification from ISC2.
+I am also studying to pass the ISC2 CCSP exam.

+I am open to both onsite and remote work, as well as relocation.
+I look forward to connecting with you!